 I study international relations and comparative politics.
-My current research focuses on the emergent norms surrounding the use and proliferation of armed unmanned aerial vehicles.
-I am particularly interested in teasing out the uniqueness of drones as compared to other weapons technologies, especially banned weapons technologies.
+My research focuses on the emergent norms surrounding the use and proliferation of armed unmanned aerial vehicles.
 I pair my interest in international civilian protection norms with an acute concern towards studying the totality of civilian experience of drone warfare.
-I hope to dedicate a significant portion of my dissertation to exploring lived civilian experience of drones, paying particular attention to harms that are oftentimes not even considered within international law.
+My ongoing dissertation research focuses on transnational activism surrounding armed drones.
+This project draws on in-depth interviews and fieldwork in Pakistan.

 International Relations, International Law, Human Rights, Human Security, U.S. Foreign Policy, INGOs/NGOs, Social Movements

 Nylen, Alexandria and Charli Carpenter.
 "Questions of Life or Death?
 De-Constructing Human Rights Norms in Public Opinion Polls."
 Forthcoming 2019, European Journal of International Security.

 Nylen, Alexandria.
 "Frontier Justice: International Law and 'Lawless Spaces' in the 'War Against Terrorists.'"
 Revise and resubmit; European Journal of International Relations.